zlatozar/TigerLanguage/SemanticAnalysis/Notes.md

 - Create a scaffold of the parsing AST function using given _PrettyPrint.fs_

-- At the begging explicitly give type to all parameters and return types.
+- At the begging, explicitly give type to all parameters and return types.

 - There is no _boolean_ type.
 How to check `if/while/for` constructions?